jondot/pcwr/README.md

 But here's something to think about.
 Do you really want _real_ concurrency?

-The truth is, you can _still_ do quite a lot of work in the work loads we're handling in startups, enterprises, and web in general, without resorting to utilizing concurrency.
+The truth is, you can _still_ do quite a lot of work in the work loads we're handling in startups, enterprises, and web in general, without resorting to utilizing _real_ concurrency.
 This is primarily due to the fact that most of your work is I/O-bound.

 You make a database query, munge the data, generate output and stream it to clients.
 Much of this is I/O, and given that I/O is several orders of